 Q: Can salt help with acne?

 A: Salt can help with acne due to its cleansing and exfoliating properties.
-It can help draw out impurities and dead skin cells that clog pores.
-However, it's essential to use it in moderation and avoid using it on inflamed or irritated skin.
+Now, it can help draw out impurities and dead skin cells that clog pores.
+Even so, it's essential to use it in moderation and avoid using it on inflamed or irritated skin.

 Q: Is sea salt better for the face than table salt?